FREDE: Anytime Graph Embeddings: Anytime graph embeddings

 \subsection{\ourwork algorithm}

-\pko{As the matrix $\xmat\xmat^{\top}$ has equal row and column ranks, we rewrite the decomposition commutatively, as ${\log(\ppr) + \log n - \log b = \xmat^{\top}\xmat}$; we keep the bias parameter $b$ equal to 1 as in \netmf~\cite{qiu2018}.
-We treat the rows of the $\ppr$ matrix as a column basis for our embedding ($n \times d$), and apply the Frequent Directions row-update sketching algorithm (Section~\ref{ssec:sketching-review}) to obtain \ourwork, a row-streaming embedding algorithm that computes a $d \times n$ sketch $\wmat$ of the matrix $\smat$.} We process rows of the PPR matrix and update the sketch accordingly.
+\pko{Since the matrix $\ymat = \xmat\xmat^{\top}$ has equal row and column ranks, we rewrite the decomposition commutatively, as $\ymat = \log(\ppr) + \log n - \log b = \xmat^{\top}\xmat$.
+We keep the bias parameter $b$ equal to $1$, as in \netmf, and apply Frequent Directions (Section~\ref{ssec:sketching-review}) to obtain a $d \times n$ sketch-based embedding $\wmat$} by processing \pkv{rows of $\ymat$}.
+Algorithm~\ref{alg:ourwork} presents the details of \ourwork and Figure~\ref{fig:workflow} shows its workflow; \pko{it computes rows of the $\ppr$ matrix, \pkv{and hence of the transformed $\ymat$,} by sampling \pkr{or power iterations},} applies the SVD-based Frequent Directions sketching process periodically with each $d$ rows it processes (Lines 8--12), \pkn{and returns embeddings with guarantees at any time (Lines 14--15)}. \pknn{We keep track of singular values in $\hat{\Sigma}$ alongside the sketch so as to avoid performing SVD} \pko{upon a request for output;} \pko{as in~\cite{qiu2018}, \pkv{we multiply by $\sqrt{\hat{\Sigma}}$ at output time (Line~15), whereas a covariance\hyp{}oriented sketcher would use~$\hat{\Sigma}$}.} The time to process \emph{all} $n$ nodes \pkv{with $\bigO(\sfrac{n}{d})$ SVD iterations costing $\bigO(d^2n)$} is $\bigO(dn^2)$.

-Algorithm \ref{alg:ourwork} presents the details of \ourwork, \pko{which computes rows of the $\ppr$ matrix by sampling, as in~\cite{tsitsulin2018www},} applies Frequent Directions for sketching, \pkn{and returns embeddings with guarantees at any time}. \pko{Upon a request for output, we perform SVD on $\wmat$.
-We lower the $\bigO(d^2n)$ time that it would take to perform SVD for output to $\bigO(dn)$} \pknn{by keeping track of singular values alongside the sketch}, so as to avoid recalculations at the time of output.
-The time to process \emph{all} nodes is $\bigO(dn^2)$. \pko{In line with previous works~\cite{ou2016,qiu2018}, we use the square root of singular values; thus, at the time of output, we multiply by $\sqrt{\Sigma}$ where a sketching algorithm would multiply by~$\Sigma$.} \pkn{Raising the singular values to a power in the interval $[0, 0.5]$ has been shown beneficial for downstream tasks~\cite{levy2015improving, stratos2015model}.}

-\pk{\ourwork produces embeddings with error guarantees after it has \pkw{materialized} only a part of the similarity matrix, \pkn{since covariance error bounds apply for a subset of the processed rows.} Formally, we define an \emph{anytime guarantee} as follows: